 Now it’s the end of the month and bills are due.
-Perhaps it would be really helpful to have that money back, so it’s created stress.
+Perhaps it would be really helpful to have that money back, so it has created stress.
 That disconnect stems from living a life that doesn’t correlate with your core values.

 When you begin to make those choices that seem small at the time knowing what you find valuable, you begin to feel less stress in other aspects of your life.
-This has a snowball effect, and leads to continued better choices and prolonged stress-free existence.
+This has a snowball effect that leads to better choices and prolonged stress-free existence.
 And the best part is, there’s no hard work needed, just some introspection and self-awareness.

-How Do We Find Out Our Personal Core Values?
+How Do We Find Our Personal Values?

 Think about it: if it is morally important to you to arrive at your workplace and focus on nothing but work on company time, it will also be true that being an honest and efficient employee is a value you carry to every job you occupy.

 This is a strong indication that, as a core value, you put relationships first and work hard to show people you care.
-You could easily list respect and commitment to your list of personal core values.
+You could easily list respect and commitment on your list of core values.

 Think about when you were proud of yourself, and why you felt that pride.
-Your own experiences can shine great light on what you hold important.
+Your own experiences can shine a great light on what you hold important.

 If you want others to value it, it’s valuable to you.

 What Should I Do With My Core Values?

-Prioritize Your Values
+1. Prioritize Your Values

 If you wind up with 20 words, consider crossing out those that barely made the list and prioritize your values.

-Personal development blogger Steve Pavlina suggested identifying the top value, then the second highest value, and so on until you’ve rebuilt the list in order of priority from the top to the bottom.
+Personal development blogger Steve Pavlina suggests identifying the top value, then the second-highest value, and so on until you’ve rebuilt the list in order of priority from the top to the bottom.

-Some of the words may easily float to the top, where as others might stump you.
-Allow that to happen and accept that it aids in teaching you who you are.
+Some of the words may easily float to the top, whereas others might stump you.
+Allow that to happen, and accept that it aids in teaching you who you are.

-Look To Your Values Every Day
+2. Look to Your Values Every Day

 When you realize your values and begin to live by them, you may find that not all of them are as important as you believed.

 You are not your values.
 You are the thinker of your thoughts, but you are not the thoughts themselves.
-Your values are your current compass, but they aren’t the real you.
+Your personal values are your current compass, but they aren’t the real you.

-You make the rules.
-Be patient with yourself and dedicate the time to discovering your core values.
+You make the rules, so be patient with yourself and dedicate the time to discovering your core values.
 You’ll be amazed at the things you can accomplish.

-Featured photo credit: Stocksnap via stocksnap.io
+Featured photo credit: Bewakoof.com Official via unsplash.com